 After construction of the Project is complete, farming will be allowed to continue on all land surrounding the turbines, access roads, collector substations, and O&M facility.
-The permanent loss of up to 109.1 acres of cultivated crop land (see Table 8.19-2 - Summary of Land Cover Impacts) in the Project Area will not result in the loss of any agriculture-related jobs or a net loss of income.
+The permanent loss of up to 82.8 acres of cultivated crop land (see Table 8.19-2 - Summary of Land Cover Impacts; this acreage represents impacts from the SG170 layout, which would impact more acres of cultivated cropland than the V162 layout) in the Project Area will not result in the loss of any agriculture-related jobs or a net loss of income.